openlookeng/openLooKeng-installation/README.md

 In the `cluster_node_info`,  you should list appropriate values for your cluster.

-Please refer to below template, and replace the variables denoted with brackets \<\> with actual values.
+Please refer to the template below, and replace the variables denoted with brackets \<\> with actual values.

 ``` properties
 COORDINATOR_IP=<master_node_ipaddress>